-The new National Drug Strategy 2017-2026, outlines what constitutes evidence-based practice to reduce demand for drug and alcohol - in the Box below.
+The current National Drug Strategy 2017-2026, outlines what constitutes evidence-based practice to reduce demand for drug and alcohol (in box on the following page).
 This strategy was released in July 2017 after an extensive consultation process with the alcohol and drug treatment sector, research institutes and governments.
 The National Drug Strategy does not recommend drug testing as evidence-based approach, nor does it recommend it be considered.